antarctica/packer-vm-templates/README.md

 # Packer templates

 A subset of [Packer](http://www.packer.io/) templates from the [Bento](https://github.com/opscode/bento) project, customised to remove all but essential packages and use the English - Great Britain locale.

-Artefacts produced from these templates are made available publicly as Vagrant base boxes and OVA files.
+Artefact's produced from these templates are made available publicly as Vagrant base boxes and OVA files.

 * Artefacts created by these templates **SHOULD NOT** be used for production
-* Artefacts created by these templates **SHOULD NOT** be accessible on the public internet
+* Artefact's created by these templates **SHOULD NOT** be accessible on the public internet

 ## Vagrant base boxes

 Base boxes are available publicly through the *Antarctica* organisation on [Atlas](https://atlas.hashicorp.com/antarctica), the default source of discovery for Vagrant.

 * [`antarctica/trusty`](https://atlas.hashicorp.com/antarctica/boxes/trusty)
     * Ubuntu Server 14.04.2 LTS (amd64) - For *VirtualBox* and *VMware Desktop*

 To use one of these base boxes simply list its name in a `Vagrantfile` or follow the instructions on [Vagrant cloud](https://vagrantcloud.com/) to add directly to Vagrant.

 ### Old base boxes